 To convince Government that deep geothermal is important and should be supported, REA commissioned ARUP to produce a report on the potential for geothermal in the UK, and the socio-economic benefits and carbon savings it will deliver.
 The report can be found here.

-If your company would like to support the REA’s work for the deep geothermal sector by becoming a member, please email [email protected].
+If your company would like to support the REA’s work for the deep geothermal sector by becoming a member, please email Stuart at [email protected].

 For more detailed information and to find out more about Deep Geothermal technology please see the REA’s Innovative & Strategic Technologies Forum.